brahancock/brahancock.github.io/source/_posts/Site-Launch.md

 ## Why should you hire me?

-*I am lazy*, and I value being able to help successfully without trying to re-invent the wheel.
+I value being able to help successfully without trying to re-invent the wheel.
 I like to do the least amount of work, with the greatest amount of impact.
 I will always do my best to simplify and educate partners for success when required.
 I am an effective communicator and skilled learner.

 My name is attached to the work I do, and ***I care deeply about being able to help***.